olebole/python-cpl/doc/result.rst

    attribute :attr:`cpl.Result.stat` which contains several statistics of the recipe execution:

+   .. attribute:: cpl.Result.return_code

+       The return code of the recipe.
+Since an exception is thrown if the return code indicates an error, this attribute is always set to 0.

    .. attribute:: cpl.Result.stat.user_time

        CPU time in user mode, in seconds.